Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Sharp Logarithmic Growth Estimates

-In order to obtain the Hessian estimate bound \eqref{hessian} for a long time, we need to make use of the non-positive term which is abandoned in \eqref{nablagsquare} when discussing the logarithmic gradient estimate, and construct another auxiliary function.
-Rewrite \eqref{nablagsquare} as
+\textbf{Long Time Estimate:} In order to obtain the logarithmic Hessian estimate \eqref{hessian} with optimal time dependence, we also need the small trick motivated by \cite{hamilton1993matrix}.
+For any fixed time $\tau>0$, we define the time-rescaling function $\Tilde{g}$ as in the previous subsection.
+We also need to make use of the non-positive term which is abandoned in \eqref{nablagsquare} when discussing the logarithmic gradient estimate.
+Rewrite \eqref{nablagsquare} into